lintool/art-science-empirical-cs-2022f/README.md

 Material for this course will draw from ["The Science of Science"](https://www.dashunwang.com/book/the-science-of-science) by Wang and Barabási, academic papers, as well as other sources on the web.

+## Scope

+Context is important.
+Most of the questions and issues we grapple with in this course have no simple answer.
+Nearly always, it depends on context.
+As such, it is important to properly scope the coverage of this course.

+Wang and Barabási attempt to paint broad strokes with their work, encompassing all of science.
+However, some of their findings and recommendations may seem at odds with realities in computer science.
+Much of the "art" (e.g., advice, best practices, etc.) covered in this course is drawn from my personal experience, which will of course be colored by my own background.
+I am a computer scientist (actually, also a formal linguist) by training, and I work presently at the intersection of natural language processing (NLP) and information retrieval (IR), although over the years I have dabbled in other sub-disciplines of computer science as well.

+For lack of a better term, I characterize the focus of this course as "empirical computer science", but it really is a shorthand for "stuff that I have worked on" and "stuff that I am familiar with".
+NLP and IR can be characterized as "applied machine learning", so perhaps that's a more accurate scope.
+The contents of this course will certainly be relevant to graduate students wishing to pursue these topics, and I suspect for related sub-disciplines in computer science such as data mining, or even perhaps computer vision (although I don't work in those fields).
+However, I am quite certain that portions of this course will _not_ apply to, for example, theoretical machine learning and complexity.
+All findings, advice, recommendations, etc. need to be properly contextualized.

 ## Syllabus

 | Week | Date | Type | Description |